NXLog Documentation

 </Output>

-Send syslog to the local syslog daemon via /dev/log
+Sending syslog to the local syslog daemon via /dev/log

 The om_uds module can be used for sending logs to a Unix domain socket.

 Example 12.
-Sending Syslog to /dev/log
+Sending syslog to /dev/log

 This configuration sends BSD Syslog to the Syslog daemon via /dev/log.